 What is Dyslexia?

 Dyslexia is a very common learning difficulty that can cause problems with reading, writing and spelling.
-Because some dyslexics have difficulty with memory, it can also affect maths and organisation.
+Because some dyslexics have difficulty with memory it can also affect math and organization.

 5 Facts About Dyslexia

-5. Dyslexia is genetic – it’s passed on through families.
+Dyslexia is passed on through families.
 Where a birth parent has dyslexia then there is a 50% chance that their child has dyslexia.
-Where both parents have dyslexia, it is almost certain that children will also have dyslexia.3
+Where both parents have dyslexia it is almost certain that children will also have dyslexia (3).